Multi-wavelength radiation models for low-luminosity GRBs, and the implications for UHECRs: Abstract

 \section{Abstract}

-We study the prompt phase of low-luminosity Gamma-Ray Bursts (LL-GRBs) as potential source of very-high-energy (VHE) gamma rays and ultra-high-energy cosmic rays (UHECRs).

-We model the spectral energy distribution of three representative events (with observed properties similar to GRBs 980425, 100316D and 120714B) self-consistently in a leptonic synchrotron self-Compton (SSC) scenario using the internal shock model for the relativistic outflow.
-To investigate the conditions under which inverse Compton radiation may lead to a peak in the GeV-TeV range potentially observable in Imaging Atmospheric Cherenkov Telescopes (IACTs), we vary the fraction of the internal energy supplying the magnetic field.
-Further, we determine the maximal energies achievable for UHECR nuclei and derive constraints on the baryonic loading and typical GRB duration by comparing to the extragalactic gamma-ray background.

-We find that LL-GRBs are potential targets for multi-wavelength studies and may be in reach of IACTs and optical/ UV instruments.
-For comparable sub-MeV emission and similar dynamical evolution of the outflow, the multi-wavelength predictions depend on the magnetic field: weak (strong) magnetic fields induce high (low) fluxes in the VHE regime and low (high) fluxes in the optical.
-VHE emission might be suppressed by $\gamma \gamma $-absorption close to the engine (especially for high magnetic fields) or interactions with the extragalactic background light for redshifts $z > 0.1$.
-For UHECRs, the maximal energies of iron nuclei (protons) can be as high as $\simeq 10^{11}$~GeV ($10^{10}$~GeV) if the magnetic energy density is large (where we found a weak VHE component).
-These high energies are possible by decoupling the production regions of UHECR and gamma-rays in our multi-zone model.
-Finally, we find basic consistency with the energy budget needed to accommodate the UHECR origin from LL-GRBs.
+We study the prompt phase of low-luminosity Gamma-Ray Bursts (ll-GRBs) as potential source of very-high-energy (VHE) gamma rays and Ultra-High-Energy Cosmic Rays (UHECRs).
+Within the internal shock model we choose parameters for the relativistic outflow such that our representative events have observed properties similar to GRBs 980425, 100316D and 120714B and self-consistently calculate the full spectral and temporal properties in a leptonic synchrotron self-Compton scenario.
+To investigate the conditions under which inverse Compton radiation may lead to a peak in the GeV--TeV range, we vary the fraction of internal energy supplying the magnetic field.
+Further, we determine the maximal energies achievable for UHECR nuclei and derive constraints on the baryonic loading/typical duration by comparing to the extragalactic gamma-ray background.
+We find that ll-GRBs are potential targets for multiwavelength studies and in reach for Imaging Atmospheric Cherenkov Telescopes (IACTs) and optical/UV instruments.
+For comparable sub-MeV emission and similar dynamical evolution of the outflow, weak (strong) magnetic fields induce high (low) fluxes in the VHE regime and low (high) fluxes in the optical.
+VHE emission may be suppressed by $\gamma \gamma$-absorption close to the engine or interactions with the extragalactic background light for redshifts $z > 0.1$.
+For UHECRs, the maximal energies of iron nuclei (protons) can be as high as $\simeq 10^{11}$~GeV ($10^{10}$~GeV) if the magnetic energy density is large (and the VHE component is correspondingly weak).
+These high energies are possible by decoupling the production regions of UHECR and gamma-rays in our multizone model.
+Finally, we find basic consistency with the energy budget needed to accommodate the UHECR origin from ll-GRBs.